davidosomething/dotfiles/vim/README.md

 but before the [vim-plug] ones.
 I.e., `plugin/xyz.vim` will load before `plug/vim/pluginname/plugin/name.vim`.
 Neovim plugins will be in `plug/nvim/`.

-Use this for settings that must be set before a plugin is loaded (i.e. the plugin does not check for the existence of a setting on init).

 #### after/

 This is a runtimepath that will load after the system runtimepath but before